TheKurgan/7DtD-Placeable-Mech-Protector-DMT/README.md

 # TheKurgan-7DtD-Placeable-Mech-Protector-DMT
 7DtD Placeable Mech Protector for DMT

+ONLY WORKS IN SINGLE PLAYER.
+Will not work on a dedicated server.

 A Mech Robot that you can craft and place to defend your base for 7 Days to Die.

 Created for A18(B4).